jovanhyw/techpass-tenant-docs/docs/applications.md

 The directory ID of TechPass AAD tenant with Microsoft's Azure AD SaaS.
 This allows the authentication endpoints to identify that the requests should be directed to TechPass AAD.

 ### Common Endpoints
-This drawer popup contains the URLs for needed for using the Authorizarion Code and Client Credentials grant flows.
+This drawer popup contains the URLs needed for using the Authorization Code and Client Credentials grant flows.
 Remember to replace the values in square brackets.

 ### Owners
 A list of users that are has the permission to make changes to the Client App properties, which should typically be the administrators of the Tenant Namespace.